-Summer break is over and Autumn starts in September.
-Autumn of appetite, Autumn of Arts, Autumn of sports, Autumn of book reading… Autumn somehow comes with phrases like “Autumn of xxx”.
-Get creative and create your own Autumn-catchphrase to promote your business.
+Summer break is over and autumn begins in September.
+Autumn appetite, autumn arts, autumn sports, autumn book reading…There are many phrases people use during autumn .
+Get creative and create your own Autumn catchphrase to promote your business.

 Be well aware that contrary to the western model, September is not the start of a new school year.

 Disaster Prevention Day takes place on September 1st.
 It commemorates the Great Kantō earthquake which occurred in 1923.
 During this day, disaster precautions are taken nationwide, especially in the Kantō region.

 Keirō no Hi is a national holiday.
 This day was established in 1966 for people to show their affection and respect for elders.
 It is also the opportunity to thank them for contributing to society and to celebrate their long lives.
 It is normal to present gifts and parties are frequent on this day.